This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Stem Stitch Tutorial:

-• Pull the thread through to see the first stitch.
-Hold the working thread down with your thumb and insert the needle at d and bring it out at e, midway between d and b.
+- Now hold the working thread down with your thumb and insert the needle at d and bring it out at e, midway between d and b (note b is adjacent to e).

 To see all the projects of this series, go to DIY Easy Wall Decor Complete Series.